July 29, 2016

 Maybe I’m just some kind of printer luddite, but the handy 4.3-inch touchscreen on the HP PageWide Pro MFP 477dw is pretty great.
 Again, without even having to get on your computer, you can actually manage various different tasks on it (from your standard “copy” to more complicated “scan to email”).
 Mostly, I liked how it gives you a little preview of what you’ve scanned or copied.

 I scanned every origami creature I made.
-If you’re interested, you can check out all the origami creatures I made, thanks to the HP PageWide Pro.
-You can check out HP’s full line of new business printers here.
+You can check out some of them below, thanks to the HP PageWide Pro.

 Did you like this article?